The-deep-biosphere/2023-Milos/CoDA_analysis.md

 Milos <- phyloseq(OTU, TAX, samples)
 ```

-In this analysis I do not want to include anything that does not have a
+We first remove the samples that are not sediments, i.e. mats, seawater
-depth. ie. Mats, seawater and fluids samples.
+and fluids samples.

 ``` r
 to_remove <- c("MAT1", "MAT2", "SSW", "TZF", "WMF", "C25_0", "C26_0", "blank")